 While POS solutions provide many important reports, restaurant inventory management reports are created to provide insight into the kitchen in a way retail inventory system reports just aren’t.

-Reports unique for restaurants’ inventory control include:
+Reports unique for a restaurant's inventory control include:

 Inputting food inventory can be very different from inputting other types of inventory.
 For instance, weight is often how kitchens measure a unit of inventory (e.g. you don’t track your rice levels by individual grains, but rather by weight of the total amount of rice).

 So food inventory management systems often have scale integrations for measurement tracking.
-Scale integration allows the tool to pull the weight of an item directly from the scale, no manual entry required.
+Scale integration allows the tool to pull the weight of an item directly from the scale, with no manual data entry required.
 The best food inventory systems (like WISK) even provide Bluetooth scales that are capable of reading exactly how much liquid is left in a bottle.